googlearchive/cloud-debugger-gce-java-sample/README.md

 ## Deploying

-1. Commit and push the project to the Source Repositorie
+1. Commit and push the project to the Source Repository:

     `$ git add *`<br />
     `$ git commit -m 'Initial Commit'`<br />